 This page contains the latest information to keep our students, staff, and our community safe.
 We are looking forward to an enjoyable year ahead, but our number one priority is to keep everyone safe as we continue to work through the challenges of Covid-19.

 This page will be frequently updated with new information and guidance in line with any announcements from government.
+Following the government announcement on Monday 22 February 2021, we’re working through the implications for all our staff and students.
+We’ll provide a full update as soon as we can.

 If you have symptoms (a new, continuous cough, a high temperature or have seen a change or loss to your sense of taste and smell), or have been in close contact with someone with Covid-19, you must: